 The Funds have no restrictions or specific capital requirements on the application for or withdrawal of units.
 It is impractical to predict when Unitholders expect to withdraw and the Funds are exposed to daily cash withdrawals.
 They therefore primarily hold investments that are traded in an active market and can be easily disposed of.
-The Manager may, in certain circumstances, suspend withdrawals if the Manager believes it is not practical or would be prejudicial to the interests of the Unitholders for the
+The Manager may, in certain circumstances, suspend withdrawals if the Manager believes it is not practical or would be prejudicial to the interests of the Unitholders for the withdrawals in the market

 The Manager has discretion as to whether to distribute any net income of each Fund.
 Income that is not distributed is invested as part of assets of the Funds or may also be used to make later distributions to investors.
-The Funds' distributions during the year were as follows:
+The Funds did not distribute during the year to 31 March 2023 (31 March 2022: nil).